Germany’s second-eldest shipping company

 Over the decades, the dry-cargo fleet has been renewed and increased and the range of Aug.
-Bolten’s activities expanded continuously.
+Bolten’s activities has expanded continuously.
 Nowadays, the Bolten group operates a modern fleet of bulk carriers of approx. 24,000-39,000 tdw, i.e. handy-size bulkers.
 The vessels are either own tonnage, chartered or managed vessels and are trading world-wide

 Aug.
 Bolten Wm.
 Miller’s Nachfolger (GmbH & Co.)
-KG is now in its seventh generation as a privately held company.
+KG is in its seventh generation as a privately held Company now.
 The major shareholder, Gerhard Binder, is managing director of the Bolten holding company.